-There are 29 miles of privately-maintained streets in Orinda in addition to the 64 miles of publicly-maintained residential streets.
-These streets are not gated enclaves but, for the most part, small cul-de-sacs indistinguishable from the adjacent publicly maintained ones.
-About 1,400 families (including, ultimately, 200 families in Wilder) live on these streets; about 20 percent of Orinda.
-They pay their property taxes including their share of the three recently enacted tax measures being used solely to upgrade the publicly-maintained residential streets.
-They also pay for garbage collection which generates franchise revenue which is used to maintain public streets.
-Yet, none of the tax revenue that they pay reverts to the private street maintenance.
-This creates a division in Orinda:
+There are 30 miles of privately-maintained streets in Orinda in addition to the 64 miles of publicly-maintained residential streets.
+These streets are not gated enclaves but, for the most part, cul-de-sacs indistinguishable from adjacent publicly maintained ones.
+1,500 families live on these streets; about 20 percent of Orinda.

 We need your help!
 Please show your support by adding your name(s) to the letter of support below.

 To the Orinda City Council,

 We, the undersigned residents of Orinda, support an investigation to determine the factual data and find various possible means to provide fair and inclusive public maintenance funding for all streets in Orinda, both public and private.

 Road maintenance is a basic public service that should be available to all Orinda residents equally.
 But, there are over 3,000 Orinda residents (about 20%) living on 30 miles of private streets that are currently maintained by the private street residents without any assistance from the City.
 The City could legally spend public funds to maintain these streets if the City Council deemed it to be in the public interest to do so.
 The private streets are no different than Orinda’s publicly maintained residential streets.
 Some streets are public up to some point and private farther on.